Skip to main content

 Penalties for Driving Without Insurance

-• If you cause an accident: full reimbursement to the Guarantee Fund of all damages paid out on your behalf
+• If you cause an accident: full reimbursement to the French Guarantee Fund (FGAO) of all damages paid out on your behalf.

 What Third-Party Insurance Covers